numinnex/StockExchange_Simulator/README.md

 - Supports Stop/Market Orders
 - Works only for preseeded APPLE stock (if you want to buy)
 - Realtime price (Trade/Research tab)
+- ASP.NET Core Authorization/Authentication (use whatever email if you want to register)